Information For Authors

 4.1 Authorship

-Appropriate authorship: It is important for the integrity of science and the appropriate attribution of effort that only persons who have had an active role and significant impact on conceptualizing, funding, performing, analyzing, or writing up research be included as authors (http://www.icmje.org/#author).
+Appropriate authorship: It is essential for the integrity of science and the proper effort attribution that only persons who have had an active role and significant impact on conceptualizing, funding, performing, analyzing, or writing up research be included as authors (http://www.icmje.org/#author).
 Every person who contributed to the writing of a manuscript must be listed as an author.
-Colombia Médica reserves the right to question the role that co-authors have played on the work being reported.
+Colombia Médica reserves the right to question the co-authors' role in the reported work.

-Research group authorship: Where there are a large number of investigators, they can be listed as part of a named research group, and the entire list can be included at the end of the text.
-For the purpose of promotion and other attribution of the work, individual authors can be listed as follows:
+Research group authorship: Where there are many investigators, they can be listed as part of a named research group, and the entire list can be included at the end of the Text.
+For promotion and other attribution of the work, individual authors can be listed as follows:

 The TRIAD Study Group [Marrero DG].
-Translating Research into Action for Diabetes (TRIAD): A multi-center study of diabetes in managed care.
+Translating Research into Action for Diabetes (TRIAD): A multi-center diabetes study in managed care.
 Diab Care 2002; 25:386-389.

-Inappropriate authorship: “Honorary authorship” is not appropriate.
-For instance, one should not list as co-authors, research unit directors who were not actively and significantly involved in the research or resultant manuscript.
-“Author inflation” expands the number of authors on a peer-reviewed journal article with persons who have not significantly contributed to a work.
+Inappropriate authorship: "Honorary authorship" is not appropriate.
+For instance, one should not list as co-authors research unit directors who were not actively and significantly involved in the research or the resultant manuscript.
+"Author inflation" expands the number of authors on a peer-reviewed journal article with persons who have not contributed considerably to the work.
 This cheapens the work of the other authors and is misleading.
-The contribution of individuals contributing to the manuscript, but not meeting authorship criteria, should be included in the Acknowledgments.
+The contributions of individuals contributing to the manuscript but not meeting authorship criteria should be included in the Acknowledgments.

 Freelance and commercial writers: Anyone, including freelance writers and writers from communication and education companies, who contributes to reviewing the literature or drafting a manuscript must be listed as an author and complete a conflict of interest statement.
 Alternatively, such persons can be listed in the Acknowledgments.

 Commissioning of manuscripts by for-profit companies is allowed for any category except Review articles.
 We will consider Pharma-sponsored Original research, but do not accept Pharma-sponsored Reviews.
-Again, persons contributing to the manuscript content must be listed as authors or be acknowledged.
-Regardless, all of these persons must always disclose and be included in the conflict of interest information.
+Again, persons contributing to the manuscript content must be listed as authors or acknowledged.
+Regardless, all these persons must always disclose and be included in the conflict of interest information.
 Precise financial relationships, direct and indirect, between the parties involved, must be explicitly described.
 Failing to do this will result in rejection of the manuscript.
 (World Association of Medical Editors.
-Ghostwriting initiated by commercial companies.
+Commercial companies initiate ghostwriting.
 J Gen Intern Med 2005;20:549.)

 If we learn that authors have violated these authorship principles during manuscript review, we will notify the authors, their institutions, and their sponsors about the breach of ethical conduct.
-If we become aware of the breach of ethical conduct after manuscript publication, we will conduct the same notification AND publish a correction to clarify the authors’ contributions and conflicts of interest.
-This requirement for acknowledging contributions does not apply to writers who edit a manuscript solely for the purpose of improving the clarity, style, or grammar.
+Suppose we become aware of the violation of ethical conduct after manuscript publication.
+In that case, we will conduct the same notification AND publish a correction to clarify the authors' contributions and conflicts of interest.
+This requirement for acknowledging donations does not apply to writers who edit a manuscript solely to improve the clarity, style, or grammar.

 4.2 Copyright form